-- Division of continuous offer in shares identified by the PaP ID (PaPs / non-PaPs)
+Division of continuous offer in shares identified by the PaP ID (PaPs / non-PaPs)

 - This refers to the situation when applicants request corridor capacity (on one or more corridors) in the following order:

-- PaP section
+- □ PaP section

-- Tailor-made section
+- □ Tailor-made section

-- PaP section
+- □ PaP section

-These requests will be taken into consideration, depending on the reference point in the request, as follows:
+These requests will be taken into consideration, depending on the construction starting point in the request, as follows:

-- ➤ Reference point at the beginning: the C-OSS pre-books the PaP sections from origin until the end of the first continuous PaP section.
-No section after the interruption of PaP sections will be pre-booked; they will be treated as tailor-made. - ➤ Reference point at the end: the C-OSS pre-books the PaP sections from the destination of the request until the end of the last continuous PaP section.
-No sections between the origin and the interruption of the PaP sections will be pre-booked; they will be treated as tailor-made. - ➤ Reference point in the middle: the C-OSS pre-books the longest of the requested PaP sections either before or after the interruption.
+- Construction starting point at the beginning: the C-OSS pre-books the PaP sections from origin until the end of the first continuous PaP section.
+No section after the interruption of PaP sections will be pre-booked; they will be treated as tailor-made. - Construction starting point at the end: the C-OSS pre-books the PaP sections from the destination of the request until the end of the last continuous PaP section.
+No sections between the origin and the interruption of the PaP sections will be pre-booked; they will be treated as tailor-made. - Construction starting point in the middle: the C-OSS pre-books the longest of the requested PaP sections either before or after the interruption.
 No other section will be pre-booked; they will be treated as tailor-made.